Subhasnee

 Subhasnee Luchmun Roy, popularly known as Rj Subhasnee, is a politician and former radio personality, serving as member of parliament.
-She has lastly worked at the Mauritius Broadcasting Corporation.
-She has been elected in constituency No.4 Port-Louis North-Montagne Longue during the Mauritian general elections of 2019 under the L'Alliance Morisien coalition which comprises political parties such as Militant Socialist Movement, Muvman Liberater and Plateforme Militante (Mauritius).
+She has previously worked at the Mauritius Broadcasting Corporation.
+She was elected in constituency No.4 Port-Louis North-Montagne Longue during the Mauritian general elections of 2019 under the L'Alliance Morisien coalition which comprises political parties such as Militant Socialist Movement, Muvman Liberater and Plateforme Militante (Mauritius).